Healing Your Soul From Calvinism's Damage

 What kind of a god is that!?!

 It would be kinda like having a parent who loves you so much that they push you out of the way of a speeding train, taking the hit that was meant for you... but then while they're lying bleeding and broken on the ground in your place, they let you walk away and leave them there, never looking back, never saying thank you.
 They're just so thankful that by sacrificing themselves, they could buy you a second chance at life.
-It really is amazing!]
+Because they love you that much.

 Calvinism's god who loves himself so much that he chose to predestine people to hell for his glory... and the God of the Bible who loves us so much that He chose to die in our place to offer us salvation from hell... are two very different Gods!

-Anyway, after 6 years of his Calvinist preaching, my faith was on life-support, gasping for breath.
+Anyway, after 6 years of our pastor's Calvinist preaching (a mini-John MacArthur), my faith was on life-support, gasping for breath.
 I was aching for some good, soul-refreshing truth.
-And after we left our church (which was a huge relief in itself, see this post), I realized that the best thing I could do - what I really needed to do - was to go back to "the basics," even though I had been a Christian for over 30 years.
+And so after we left our church (which was a huge relief in itself, see this post), I realized that the best thing I could do - what I really needed to do - was to go "back to the basics," even though I had been a Christian for over 30 years.

-Maybe it's because Calvinism is such lofty, academic hogwash or maybe it's just because it destroys the foundational truths of Scripture, but whatever it was, I needed to hear all the simple, beautiful truths all over again - to replace the lies I'd been hearing for 6 years.
+Maybe it's because Calvinism is such lofty, academic hogwash, or maybe it's just because it destroys the foundational truths of Scripture and God's character, but whatever it was, what I needed most after leaving our church was to hear all the simple, beautiful truths all over again, to replace the lies I'd been hearing for the last 6 years.
 To heal my heart.
 To revive my faith.
-To just rest in His presence again for awhile.
+To just rest in His presence again for awhile and learn to enjoy Him again.

 But He needs you to let Him do it.
 He needs you to open yourself up to Him honestly, to reach out for Him, even if you're scared or hurt or angry.
 He cannot heal you and help you on the right path if you reject Him along with the Calvinism.